Vermont Healthcare Worker Injury Lawyer

 On average, over 650,000 healthcare workers are injured on the job every year.
 These dedicated professionals work long hours with punishing physical, mental and emotional demands.
 Nurses and medical assistants in hospitals and nursing homes face innumerable occupational hazards, including accidental needle sticks,daily exposure to bodily fluids and pathogens, and heavy patient transfers and assists.
 Like any work injury, occupational hazards are compensable and shouldn’t just be accepted as part of the job.
 Don’t wait until an injury gets worse and costlier, but it’s too late to file a claim for workers’ compensation.
 Act quickly to protect your rights by promptly reporting any workplace accident, injury or exposure, and then seek medical attention.
-For help with a Vermont healthcare workers’ compensation claim that is being unreasonably delayed, denied, or underpaid, call Sluka Law for immediate assistance.
+Contact our experienced Vermont healthcare worker injury lawyer for help with a workers’ comp claim that is being unreasonably delayed, denied, or underpaid, call Sluka Law for immediate assistance.

 Common Job-Related Injuries Suffered by Healthcare Workers in Vermont